Getting Started

 This functionality works in both CalPlan and HCP!

-In CalPlan, Enter Data in Form is there a way I can remove all of the rows with no data or zeros?
+In the CalPlan form Update Data CalPlan, is there a way I can remove all of the rows with no data or zeros?

-When working in CalPlan on the Enter Data in Form tab you can hide rows with no data, with zeros or both.
+You can apply a filter in the Update Data in Form to hide rows with no data, with zeros, or both.

-From the row label, right-click and select Filter and choose one of the three options
+Right-click on the first column and select Filter and then select one of the three options:

-To unhide the rows once hidden, from the row label, right-click and select Filter -> Show rows with zeros and no data
+To unhide the rows, from the row label, right-click and select Filter / Show rows with zeros and no data.

 How do I plan to a BFS Account that is not included in CalPlan?